-Population-based interventions have the potential to shift the distribution of risk factors of an entire population in a favorable direction, making them a cost-effective approach.
-Policy changes, in particular, have the potential to improve physical and social environments with longlasting benefits for public health and quality of life.
+Population-based interventions have the potential to shift the distribution of risk factors and social norms of an entire population in a favorable direction, making them a cost-effective approach.
+Policy changes, in particular, have the potential to improve physical and social environments with long-lasting benefits for public health and quality of life.
 Continued surveillance of obesity and national health outcomes is also necessary to monitor and evaluate programs.
 In this section, we summarize evidence for the effectiveness of population-level interventions to improve diet and physical activity for preventing obesity in six domains: nutritional and agricultural policies, food labeling, food advertising, mass media campaigns, school and workplace interventions, and urban planning.
-Strategies to improve diet are also reviewed in chapter 6 and reinforced here given the importance of dietary modification for preventing obesity.
-Because little data from LMICs are available, much of the evidence summarized is from high-income countries, with the understanding that findings can be translatable to LMICs with appropriate cultural adjustments.
-In contrast to clinical decision making where the evidence base is dominated by RCTs, we also consider different types of evidence such as observational studies, natural experiments, and policy changes.
+Strategies to improve diet are also reviewed in chapter 6 (Afshin and others 2017) and reinforced here given the importance of dietary modification for preventing obesity.
+Because little data from LMICs are available, much of the evidence summarized is from HICs, with the understanding that findings can be translatable to LMICs with appropriate cultural adjustments.
+In contrast to clinical decision making, where the evidence base is dominated by RCTs, we also consider different types of evidence, such as observational studies, natural experiments, and policy changes.
 Despite the paucity of data and systematic reviews evaluating the effectiveness of some domains, these domains are discussed here because they have great potential for benefit and scalability and represent important knowledge gaps.
-Lastly, we provide a brief summary of select individual-level interventions for weight loss.
-Although our emphasis is on preventing obesity, weight loss can improve obesity-related comorbidities among overweight and obese individuals and may have a benefit for mortality.
+Finally, we provide a brief summary of select individual-level interventions for weight loss.
+Although the emphasis is on preventing obesity, weight loss and obesity treatment can prevent or improve obesityrelated comorbid conditions and reduce health care costs among overweight and obese individuals and may have a benefit for mortality.